 Should we do Peloton daily?
 What are the effects of the Peloton on our bodies?
 What muscles does the peloton bike work?
 Do all muscles of our body are involved?
 Can we shape our legs, upper body, and arms by cycling on Peloton?

-Which muscles do most work during cycling, importance, and role of different muscles of the human body in cycling on a peloton bike is discussed?
+Which muscles do most work during cycling, importance, and role of different muscles of the human body in cycling on a peloton bike are discussed?
 Let us start!

 What Muscles Does The Peloton Bike Work?

-People use Peloton for shaping their body, losing weight, and strengthen their muscles.
+People use Peloton for shaping their bodies, losing weight, and strengthen their muscles.
 Our brains must be engaged when we do our workout on the Peloton for better results.

 Before explaining what muscles does the peloton bike work must have complete guidance about cycling and its phases.